oystesf/DMCpy/docs/index.rst

 Table of contents
 -----------------
-Below is an overview of the provided documentation containing everything from physical/mathematical explanations of different concets through code specific references to tutorials and guides on how to make use of DMCpy.
+Below is an overview of the provided documentation containing everything from physical/mathematical explanations of different concepts through code specific references to tutorials and guides on how to make use of DMCpy.

 .. toctree::
    :maxdepth: 1

+   introduction
    Tutorials/Tutorials

-.. table:: Current informations
+.. table:: Current information
    :widths: grid
    :align: left